-They range from hard plastic sturdy ones, to cushy spungy soft seats.
+They range from hard plastic sturdy ones to cushy spongy soft seats.

 And this is where you combine it all together into the ultimate experience for yourself and for your tiny toddler.

-Remember that not too long ago this little bundle of joy spent 9 months inside a warm body, wrapped in liquid from head to tow, 24/7.
+Remember that not too long ago this little bundle of joy spent 9 months inside a warm body, wrapped in liquid from head to toe, 24/7.

-Now, little by little s/he is discovering separateness and independence of you as parents.
+Now, little by little s/he is discovering the separateness and independence of you as parents.

-If you prefer the sturdy chair-like seat, then it can be a platic covered in soft materials.
+If you prefer the sturdy chair-like seat, then it can be plastic covered in soft materials.

 If however, you like a more cushion-style ring seat, then there are various options in that department, varying from inflatable floating rings to soft fabrics filled with Polystyrene (that floats on water).